Woodbury Junior-Senior High School

-Woodbury Junior-Senior High School (WHS) is a comprehensive community middle school and public high school that serves students in sixth through twelfth grades from Woodbury, in Gloucester County, New Jersey, United States, as part of the Woodbury Public Schools system.
+Woodbury Junior-Senior High School (WHS) is a comprehensive community middle school and public high school that serves students in sixth through twelfth grades from Woodbury, in Gloucester County, in the U.S. state of New Jersey, as part of the Woodbury Public Schools system.
 The class of 2003 was the school's 100th graduating class, making Woodbury High School one of the oldest secondary schools in South Jersey and the oldest in its athletic conference.

-As of the 2021–22 school year, the school had an enrollment of 823 students and 68.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.0:1.
-There were 449 students (54.6% of enrollment) eligible for free lunch and 36 (4.4% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 828 students and 71.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.7:1.
+There were 484 students (58.5% of enrollment) eligible for free lunch and 49 (5.9% of students) eligible for reduced-cost lunch.

 History

-Following a devastating fire in 1910 that burned the original high school down, it was rebuilt in 1911 with then-governor and future president, Woodrow Wilson, laying the cornerstone for the new Woodbury High School.
+Following a devastating fire on December 20, 1910, that burned the original high school down, it was rebuilt in 1911 with then-governor and future president, Woodrow Wilson, laying the cornerstone for the new Woodbury High School.
 The new school building opened in 1912.

 Students from National Park, Wenonah, Westville and Woodbury Heights had attended the school until the Gateway Regional High School opened in September 1964.